alfe-ai/ProgramaticPuppet/README.md

 The **keyPress** step presses the provided keyboard key.
 Key names are case-insensitive so `backspace` or `Backspace` both work.

   The **tabNTimes** step automatically presses the Tab key the specified number of times.
 Enter the repeat count in the second field of the UI.
 Each Tab press is followed by a 0.1 second pause.

+The **ebayUploadImage** step uploads one or more images to the currently open eBay listing page.
+Provide a comma‑separated list of file paths and optionally an item ID.
+The step pulls the EPS endpoint and CSRF token from the page, fetches a fresh `SRT` token and then posts each image using `multipart/form-data`.

 The **end** step stops execution of the current puppet instance immediately, skipping any remaining steps.
 When loops are enabled, later iterations will